supervisely/developer-portal/api-references/supervisely-annotation-json-format/objects.md

 * Optional fields `id`, `classId`, `labelerLogin`, `createdAt`, `updatedAt` are described [above](objects.md#general-fields)
 * `description` - string - text description (optional)
 * `geometryType: "line"` - class shape
-* `tags` - list of tags assigned to the current object&#x20;
+* `tags` - list of tags assigned to the current object
 * `classTitle` - string - the title of the current class.
-It's used to identify the corresponding class shape from the `meta.json` file&#x20;
+It's used to identify the corresponding class shape from the `meta.json` file
 * `points` - object with two fields:
 * `exterior` - list of points \[point1, point2, point3, etc ...] where each point is a list of two numbers (coordinates) \[col, row]
 * `interior` - always an empty list for this type of figure